novaspirit/pi-hosted/docs/macvlan_setup.md

 # Attach a container directly to local network

-Sometimes it's required, or better, to connect a docker directly to your local network, so it have an IP given by your router (or your [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server).
+Sometimes it's required, or better, to connect a docker directly to your local network, so it has an IP given by your router (or your [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) server).

 We can do so setting up a **macvlan** network in Portainer.
 It will allow a docker on that _lan_ to connect directly to your local network.